 If market predictions are anything to go by, the Asian market may “challenge or surpass” the American market within five to ten years.
 As the only state on the continent with legal access, Thailand is poised to become the cannabis leader for the entire region as more countries come online in the coming years.

 Canada, The First Recreational Market

-With Canada as the first developed nation to introduce recreational legislation, it perhaps should come as no surprise to see it as a world leader in cannabis-focused research.
+With Canada as the first developed nation to introduce recreational legislation, it perhaps should come as no surprise to see it as a leader in global cannabis research.
 The Canadian government has a long history of federally funded cannabis research, which has only grown in a post-legalization environment.